-DECISIONS IN A PINCH

-RECEPTOR TYROSINE KINASES CONTROL MECHANOSENSORS
+DECISIONS IN A PINCH RECEPTOR TYROSINE KINASES CONTROL MECHANOSENSORS

 Written by Steven Wolf and Sruthi Jagannathan.
-Illustration by Diego Pitta de Araujo
+Illustration by Diego Pitta de Araujo.

-Mechanobiology Institute, National University of Singapore have identified a role of receptor tyrosine kinases in the regulation of the cellular mechanosensory machinery, which has relevance for understanding the basis of cancerous growth and developmental abnormalities.
+Scientists from the Sheetz lab at the Mechanobiology Institute, National University of Singapore have identified a role of receptor tyrosine kinases in the regulation of the cellular mechanosensory machinery, which has relevance for understanding the basis of cancerous growth and developmental abnormalities.
 This work was published in Nano Letters.